-Esophageal atresia is a disorder of the digestive system in which the esophagus does not develop properly.
+Esophageal atresia is a birth defect in which the esophagus does not develop properly.
 The esophagus is the tube that normally carries food from the mouth to the stomach.

 Most infants with EA have another defect called tracheoesophageal fistula (TEF).
 This is an abnormal connection between the esophagus and the windpipe (trachea).